Lemon Poppy Seed Waffles

 - Lemon Curd: Kick the lemon flavour up a notch by spooning lemon curd over the waffles.

-Here are a few other pancake and waffle recipes that you will love:
+Love these Paleo Lemon & Poppy Seed Waffles?
+Here are a few other pancake and waffle recipes that you will enjoy:

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!